UoB-COMSM0166/2025-group-28/README.md

 As a light, client-side only browser game, our development stack consists of JavaScript (p5.js) for the core game logic, and HTML/CSS for supplementary webpage design.

-In the simplest form, the game itself centres around *AstroCat*, the main playable character that ventures through an infinite number of *rooms*, killing *enemies* to score points.
+In its simplest form, the game centres around *AstroCat*, the main playable character that ventures through an infinite number of *rooms*, killing *enemies* to score points.

 By performing a grammatical parse of the description above, we identified the core components of the game to build around: